cl3880/vpin-bot-poc/README.md

-# Vpin Bot - Proof of Concept (POC)
+# Vpin Automated Content System

-This repository contains selected files from a Java-based microservice developed as a proof of concept for Vpin, an AI-powered multimedia collection, organization, and sharing platform.
-The project demonstrates the implementation of content generation and recommendation features using OpenAI and YouTube APIs, built with Spring Boot and Neo4j.
+This repository contains selected files from a Java-based microservice developed as a proof of concept (POC) for Vpin, an AI-powered multimedia collection, organization, and sharing platform.

 These files are part of a larger proof-of-concept project, and some files have been modified to remove sensitive information.
 This repository is not intended to be a fully compilable project but rather a showcase of my work during my time at OSparks AMG Inc.

 ## Overview

+### Initial Proof of Concept
+The initial proof of concept (POC) involved generating bots with diverse characteristics and interests using OpenAI.
+These bots interacted with and posted content, simulating various user behaviors based on randomly generated profiles.
+This POC could have been used for load testing or other purposes.
+The project later shifted focus to developing an automated system to curate and post content at scheduled times.

+### Features
 This project showcases the integration of various technologies and services, including:
 - **RESTful APIs**: Developed APIs using Spring Boot to handle bot operations and user interactions.
 - **Integration**: Integrated OpenAI for content generation and YouTube APIs for multimedia procurement.